pachuc/blog/content/posts/writing-about-writing.md

 So, I had decided to self-host my own website, now I had to choose a tech stack.
 Since it would be mostly a blog/personal website, static site generation seemed to be the simplest and best answer.
 I had some previous experience with [Jekyll](https://jekyllrb.com/), but ultimately, I decided on [Hugo](https://gohugo.io/).
 Jekyll had the advantage of a large community: more integrations, more themes, more support available.
 However, I see Hugo as the better alternative as it is much faster; I personally prefer Golang to Ruby; and while Hugo may not have as many themes, it has enough good ones, and I hope to one day customize my theme anyway.

+# What to Write

 I figured out why I should write, where I should write, and how I should write.
 As far what I should write about, I'm still working on that.
-Hopefully I can keep writing, and hopefully people will keep (start) reading!
+Since I expect this to be a personal blog, the list of topics I can cover I actually quite diverse.
+From technical topics like programming and security, to more light hearted topics such as my favorite movies.
+Hopefully the breadth of available topics can keep writing, and hopefully people will keep (start) reading!